exfinen/eth-rlp/README.md

 # eth-rlp

-Implementaion of Ethereum RLP encoding/decoding in Rust.
+Implementaion of Ethereum RLP encoding/decoding in Rust basd on information available in https://github.com/ethereum/wiki/wiki/RLP

 ## Usage
 Construct an item using below enum: